ymdatta/ASE_Spring24_Project/README.md

 ## References

-[^cohen:] What he actually says is that  that small and medium effect sizes occur at .2 and .5.
+[^cohen]: What he actually says is that
+small and medium effect sizes occur at .2 and .5.
 So I split the difference at .35.

 [^why]: Why?
 Since we have to some heuristic for sorting examples on their independent